 I was born a unique child, in that I could visualize other people’ s minds and a world unknown to them.
 I put into words what I saw with my inner eyes.
-I was an innate poet, and later in my life I came to narrate my poems beore large audiences, accompanied by improvisational music by Idaki Shin.
-My show has visited 108 countries and stages.
+I was an innate poet, and later in my life I came to narrate my poems before large audiences, accompanied by improvisational music by Idaki Shin.
 Its first overseas concert was held in the year 2005, in Tyre, Lebanon, a city of Phoenician civilization, with 9000 years of history.
 We were committed to do our program, the Legends of Koguryo Rediscovered.
 It was evaluated as a unique artistic concert that would contribute greatly to pave the way for peace in the war-torn Middle East.
 On the day of the concert, people saw that everybody was so moved that no one could refrain from shedding tears, as the concert moved towards its climax.
 I was given the title of Honorable Citizen of Tyre.
 In the following year, to our great regret, the city of Tyre, situated in the border area with Israel, was bombed day after day by the Israeli army, together with the rest of Lebanon.
 I heard that because of Tyre’ s location, numerous precious lives were lost, and many buildings and vital bridges were destroyed.
 I was desperately in need to do something.
 I recalled a Japanese tradition, to spend every day sewing with a needle, thousands and thousands of times, as a prayer for the well-being of one’ s most cherished person.

 So I started to make these art works, hoping each piece would protect Prof. Ghazi Kahwaji, who always supported our peace activities, and named himself as NPO KOMA Lebanon, together with the mayor of Tyre, who called me her daughter, and many other close friends of mine.